AnemoneLabs/nymphemeral/docs/source/use/keyring.rst

 Now you can type its UID or fingerprint when encrypting the message.

 Similarly, you can also add private keys to the keyring if you expect to receive messages encrypted to a specific key you have.
-Either the GPG Agent or nymphemeral will automatically prompt you for a passphrase and decrypt the message.
+The GPG Agent will automatically prompt you for a passphrase and decrypt the message.

 .. _sec-default-keys: